 Welcome to the Institute of Behavioral and Applied Management – IBAM – a group of academics and practitioners, seeking to improve management through research and collegial discussion.
 IBAM had its inception with a diverse group of professors and leaders whose collective goal was to operationalize learning in an environment where all contributors’ ideas are respected and valued.
-We invite you to join us August 1-3, 2019 at San Jose State University University in California in the heart of Silicone Valley as the Institute celebrates 26 years of engaging management thought at IBAM 26.
+We invite you to join us virtually November 5 - 7th, 2020 as the Institute celebrates 27 years of engaging management thought at IBAM 27.
 See you there!

 Tired of attending conferences and belonging to organizations where you are one of a cast of thousands or your name badge is more important than your contribution?
 We encourage newcomers and those with experience alike to participate in informative, lively and engaging sessions - both in sessions and during social activities.
 Mainstream or radical, traditional or innovative, you'll find topics, workshops, research papers sessions, panels, or symposia designed to engage you.